Effects of war: Displacement

 In the case of the Sri Lankan Civil War, displacement had a high chance to impoverish those affected, but women and children were found to be the most vulnerable to the burden of displacement.
 A Sri Lankan female head of household earns less than a household that has a male head.
 After men and women became displaced, however, females lost 76% of their income and males lost 80%.
 While the lost income is within a relatively close percentage, females were more likely, on average, to fall below the official poverty line.
 Male households by comparison were able to stay above the line even after becoming displaced.
 In a post-displacement setting, male headed households had more earned income than female headed households.
 Males benefit from manual labor, carpentry, masonry, and government services while females had earned their income from informal work.
 Informal work for females is more difficult in a post-displacement setting where they do not have access to the same tools as they did pre-displacement.

 The Palestinian people have suffered from displacement as a result of armed conflict and the military occupation.
 The largest displacement caused due to war occurred in 1947, after the United Nations agreed to have Palestine divided into two states.
 It later became the Israeli decision that Palestinian refugees no longer were permitted to return to their lands unless it was to reunify a family.
 "Nearly one-third of the registered Palestine refugees, more than 1.5 million individuals, live in 58 recognized Palestine refugee camps in Jordan, Lebanon, the Syrian Arab Republic, the Gaza Strip and the West Bank, including East Jerusalem".
+As of December 2023, an estimated 1.9million Palestinians have been displaced within Gaza with no available safe zones to flee to.